puppetlabs/puppetlabs-postgresql/README.md

 User to create and assign access to the database upon creation.
 Mandatory.

+#### postgresql::server::dbgroup

+Creates a Postgres group.

+##### `connect_settings`
+Required.

+Specifies a hash of environment variables used when connecting to a remote server.

+Default value: `undef`, because groups only currently make sense in remotely-managed Redshift clusters.

+##### `db`
+Required.

+Specifies which database psql will use to perform certain checks, such as what settings exist for the current group prior to applying changes.

+##### `dialect`
+Reserved for future use.
+Currently both the 'postgres' and 'redshift' dialects are identical in operation.

+Default value: inherit from server settings.

+##### `groupname`
+Defines the name of the group to create.

+Default value: the namevar.

+##### `groupmembers`
+Defines the users that are part of the current group, if any.

+Default value: `undef`, which specifies an empty members list.

+##### `port`
+Optional port override for connecting to postgres when applying this group.

+Default value: inherit from `$connect_settings` or `postgresql::server::port`

 #### postgresql::server::database

 Creates a database with no users and no permissions.